How Much Do Invisible Braces Cost?

 When we hear the words “dental braces” or “orthodontic treatment,” what most likely comes to mind is the image of a young adult or teenager with a mouth full of metal brackets and wires.
-However, according to the American Association of Orthodontists, with one in three patients being over the age of 18, treatment with dental braces in Roanoke is no longer just for kids or teens.
+However, according to the American Association of Orthodontists, with one in three patients over the age of 18, treatment with dental braces in Roanoke is no longer just for kids or teens.

 Many questions might come to mind when considering orthodontic treatment as an adult.
 At Reopelle Orthodontics, we are here to help you answer all the questions you may have.
 One of the biggest concerns is if orthodontic treatment is worth it as an adult.
-We’ve been reviewing how do braces work, but many patients still have questions about the price of this specialized care.
+We’ve been reviewing how braces work, but many patients still have questions about the price of this specialized care.

 Untreated misaligned or crooked teeth may lead to dental problems such as tooth decay, gum disease, wearing down of tooth enamel, and even difficulty chewing.
 We live longer than ever before, so keeping healthy teeth is, therefore, more critical than ever.
 Your new, healthier smile will come with other benefits that we will take a look at below.